gharbi79sap/sitBarcelona2018/README.md

 2 - Download the Hands-on PDF and follow instructions.

 Note:
+Make sure you enable CORS in your browser in case you get errors calling the Leonardo API.
 This is only for demo purposes.